2010 Volvo V70 Expert Review:New Car Test Drive

 The V70 driver sits before a fat, leather-wrapped steering wheel, looking at big, crisp gauges with bright-white backlighting and number gradients that are easy for the brain to absorb.
 The standard trim is etched aluminum, but the optional genuine wood is gorgeous.
 The overall effect is very Scandinavian.

-The coolest element may be the thin-panel center stack.
-It's no more than two inches thick, with open space behind it.
+The center stack is a thin panel no more than two inches thick, with open space behind it.
 Most controls are placed here, with audio above climate and a display at the top, arranged in a neat, symmetrical pattern.
 The primary knobs are big and raised substantially from the surface, and the airflow controls are fashioned in an icon shaped like a seated person, so there's absolutely no confusion about directing air toward the face, feet or windshield.

-It's all quite clean and pleasing.
-Most significantly, measured by function and simplicity of operation, the V70's various controls are better than most other luxury brands, and particularly German brands, which still insist on layering more menus in their interfaces while adding more buttons.
-This might be enough reason for some to choose Volvo.
+Overall, the V70 cabin is elegant and pleasing.
+Most significantly, measured by function and simplicity of operation, the V70's various controls are better than most other luxury brands, and particularly the German brands.

-The navigation system was new last year as well.
-The screen pops up vertically from the center of the dash, though it's canted forward at what seems like a strange angle.
+The navigation screen pops up vertically from the center of the dash, though it's canted forward at what seems like a strange angle.
 The driver surfs through menus and makes choices with buttons on the back of the steering wheel spokes, almost where you'd expect paddle shifters for an automatic transmission.
-Our initial reaction is that it's better than other systems (unless, of course, you absolutely need those paddle shifters).
+Our initial reaction is that it's better than other systems.
 The menus are no more difficult to learn, and they're managed without taking hands from the steering wheel and fishing for the controls.
 Passengers can control the system with a remote.
+Revisions for 2010 include a new start-up screen with more user-friendly icons and more distinctive menus.

 The seats are excellent.
 It's hard to find a better mix of comfort and support for daily driving.
 The optional leather upholstery is smooth and stretched tautly over the front seats.